 Bob and Dena are the proud parents of four children — Aaron, Abby, Olivia and Anna Claire.

-Megan Healy, MD FAAEM, holds a faculty appointment of Assistant Professor of Emergency Medicine at Lewis Katz School of Medicine at Temple University, where she is also Assistant Program Director for the EM residency program.
+Megan Healy, MD FAAEM, holds a faculty appointment of Associate Professor of Emergency Medicine at Lewis Katz School of Medicine at Temple University, where she is also Assistant Program Director for the EM residency program.
 A Philadelphia native, she completed medical school at Drexel University College of Medicine in 2010 and residency at Temple in 2013.
 At Temple she also serves on the medical school admissions committee and teaches in the Doctoring curriculum.

 Megan served on the RSA and the YPS Board of Directors as Advocacy Chair since residency and organized the first AAEM/RSA Advocacy Day on Capitol Hill in 2012.
 Megan recently worked to re-establish the AAEM Women in EM committee, with the mission to recruit, retain and advance women in our organization and currently works as board liaison for this committee.
 She also chairs the new AAEM Marketing Task Force.
 Her academic interests include angioedema, sepsis, and headaches/SAH.
 Other passions include advocacy for patients and for fair workplace practices in our specialty, medical education and leadership for women in academic medicine.
 She currently lives in the Fairmount section of Philadelphia with her husband, new daughter Georgia and their dog.